 The only time the airline can wriggle out of paying you the financial compensation detailed above is where there are “extraordinary circumstances”.
 You will, however, still be entitled to the assistance package i.e. free calls, refreshments, overnight accommodation and transport.

 However, what exactly is meant by the phrase “extraordinary circumstances”?

-Extraordinary circumstances are circumstances out of the airline’s control such as a security problem, political unrest, extreme weather, strikes or technical problems unless these have arisen due to lack of maintenance.
+Extraordinary circumstances are circumstances out of the airline’s control such as a security problem, political unrest, extreme weather and strikes.

 It is not unheard of for airlines to stretch the meaning of “extraordinary circumstances” so if, for instance, you see that other airlines are managing to take off on time during an extreme weather event but yours is not, it may be worth challenging the airline’s decision on compensation.
 If you are still not happy, the Civil Aviation Authority may be able to help.

 What can you still be reimbursed in the case of an extraordinary circumstance?

 As you all will remember the recent drone threat, this would have counted as an extraordinary circumstance as this was a security threat.
 In this case, your airline will most likely tell you to either go home or reroute you because the nearby hotels are all full.

 If they cannot give you a transfer such and you need to find your own transfer home, the airline is obliged to reimburse you.
 Although a word of caution, the cost still has to be reasonable so don’t go booking a really expensive hotel!